Spyder4Express calibration tutorial – Macs & laptops

 "Check for software updates" should be turned on by default.
 "Share calibration data" is up to you.
 "Netbook controls" are only if needed, of course.

 Press "Next" at the bottom right-hand corner of the screen to continue.

-No mystery here – most of us have LCD or Laptop screens nowadays:
+No mystery here – all of us have LCD or Laptop screens nowadays: